mas-bandwidth/gafferongames/content/post/tessellating_the_go_stone.md

 ## Triangle Subdivision

-The next method I tried was triangle subdivision.
+The next method is triangle subdivision.
 You start with an approximate shape then subdivide each triangle into four smaller triangles recursively like this:

 <img src="/img/virtualgo/sphere-tessellation.gif" alt="sphere tessellation" width="100%"/>